neuroinformatics-unit/NeuroBlueprint/docs/source/specification.md

 * Data within the `rawdata` folder *must* be hierarchically structured into subject/session/datatype levels.
 Each level *must* contain at least one folder corresponding to the next (lower) level.

-* Subject and session folder names *must* consist of key-value pairs separated by underscores, withous spaces e.g. `sub-001_id-5645332`.
+* Subject and session folder names *must* consist of key-value pairs separated by underscores, without spaces e.g. `sub-001_id-5645332`.

 * Datatype folder names *must* be one of the following : `ephys`, `behav`, `funcimg`, `histology`.